ksch-workflows/hospital-administration/registration/README.md

-# registration
+# Registration Desk

-A new Flutter project.
+The web application to be used at the registration desk.

 ## Getting Started